Call for Papers: Third National Conference Australian Association of Islamic and Muslim Studies (AAIMS)

 We welcome both individual papers as well as panel submissions relevant to the study of Islam and Muslim societies.
 Proposals can be submitted for the traditional panel format as well as roundtable discussions all to be conducted in an online format.
 We also welcome papers and panels that focus on learning and teaching, including language teaching and learning via online formats,

-Proposals of up to 300 words should be sent to firstname.lastname@example.org by 1 June 2021 to be reviewed on an ongoing basis by members of the AAIMS executive and conference sub-committee.
+Proposals should be sent to email@example.com by 31 July 2021 to be reviewed on an ongoing basis by members of the AAIMS executive and conference sub-committee.
 Please include relevant affiliation, a 200 word bio and contact information in a single Word Document, along with the abstract.
 Presentations should be no longer than 15 minutes.

 Conference registration is free for members of AAIMS and BRAIS.
 For non-members, registration will cost AUD$30.
 All presenters will be required to be members of AAIMS (or BRAIS) by 31 July 2021 to be entitled to the conference registration fee waiver.
 Membership details are available on the AAIMS website via this link.
 Specific technical information and timings will follow closer to the conference date and will be updated on our conference webpage.